 There are a ton of meal replacement shakes on the market and the choices are expanding every day.
 My recommendation?
 Read the ingredients label.
 That’s it.
 If you can read the label and not wonder what the heck something is, then chances are it’s a pretty good choice.

 I’ve done my fair share of research and recommend Shakeology mostly because I drink it myself.
 If you read the label, there isn’t one ingredient in it that isn’t natural or healthy.
 It’s a symphony of good nutrition with super foods, vitamins, minerals and high quality protein.
-There’s more than 70 whole food ingredients in each serving and they have a vegan option which is what I drink.
+According to their packaging, there’s more than 70 whole food ingredients in each serving and they have a vegan option which is what I drink.

 When you do your homework, you’re probably going to find that most of the shakes on the market have little to offer in the way of nutrients and are overly processed.
 This means you’re going to feel hungry right after you drink it because it’s filled with empty calories.
 Kind of like junk food.
 When your body doesn’t get the nutrients it needs, it signals hunger.
-That’s why there’s an obesity problem in this country.
-People keep eating food (or non-food as the case may be) with no nutritional value, and their body tells them to eat more because it hasn’t gotten the fuel it needs.
+That’s why there’s such a big problem with obesity in the U.S. People keep eating food (or non-food as the case may be) with no nutritional value, and their body tells them to eat more because it hasn’t gotten the fuel it needs.
 We keep eating and gaining weight.
 The cycle repeats over and over again.

 If you read up on Shakeology, you’ll discover that it’s a nutrient dense shake containing more than 70 whole food ingredients with as little processing as possible to maintain a 100% bio availability to your body.
 What this means is the calories in Shakeology contain the nutrients your body is looking for so most people feel satisfied for 3 – 4 hours with just one shake.

 The majority of shakes on the market use highly processed corn syrup or high fructose corn syrup (HFCS) for their sweeteners, or even artificial sweeteners because it keeps the cost down.
-Shakeology uses coconut flower nectar and stevia sweeteners.
-Some of their formulations may have a small amount of cane sugar (which is less than the daily recommended allowance), so if that bothers you, then you’ll have to keep looking.
-It is considered a low glycemic (3rd party tested) shake which makes it diabetic and blood sugar friendly.
+What I like about Shakeology is it uses coconut flower nectar and stevia sweeteners.
+As someone who has been trying to manage symptoms of anxiety and depression for most of my life, I stay clear of white sugar and sugar substitutes.
+Some of the formulations may have a small amount of cane sugar (which is less than the daily recommended allowance), so if that bothers you, then you’ll have to keep looking.
+I have been able to drink it with no issues so that’s a pretty big deal for me.
+Shakeology is also considered a low glycemic shake (3rd party tested) which makes it diabetic and blood sugar friendly.